Nathalie den Dekker: Early life

-Den Dekker studied Law.
+Den Dekker studied law.
 Her interests include reading, spending time with friends and family, and swimming.
-She describes herself as a confident person who is hard-working, friendly and committed.
+She describes herself as a confident person who is hard-working, friendly, and committed.

 Designations

-Den Dekker is designated as representative for the Netherlands at Miss World and Miss Universe 2012 by Kim Kotter, national director of Miss Nederland as Miss Nederland took place during the Miss Universe competition.
+Den Dekker was designated as representative for the Netherlands at Miss World and Miss Universe 2012 by Kim Kotter, national director of Miss Nederland, as Miss Nederland took place during the Miss Universe competition.